gustavo249/challenge-javafx/README.md

 ### **OBS** ###

-The mockup photo is merely illustrative.
+The mockup avatar_url is merely illustrative.

 ### **Submission process** ###